-II.
-Answer any eightquestionsin a paragraph: Each question carries two marks

-- 11. Write down four characteristic features of retroviruses. - 12.
+- II.
+Answer any eightquestions in a paragraph : Each question carries two marks - 11.
+Write down four characteristic features of retroviruses. - 12.
 Describe Hormogonia as a method of reproduction. - 13.
 What is the plakea stage in Volvox? - 14.
 Differentiate auxospore and autospore. - 15.
-What are conceptacles? - 16.
+Explain asexual reproduction in Pythium? - 16.
 Explain the thallus structure of Polysiphonia. - 17.
 Describe the asexual reproduction in Rhizopus. - 18.
 Briefly explain the asexual reproduction in yeast. - 19.
 Explain the cleistothecium type of ascocarp in Penicillium. - 20.
 Comment on ectomycorrhiza. - 21.
 Differentiate fruticose and foliose lichen with examples. - 22.
-Write a short note on preparation of lime sulphur
+Write a short note on preparation of lime sulphur (8x2 = 16 marks)

-III.
+- III.
 Answer any six questions; not to exceed 120 words.
-Each question carries four marks.

-- 23. Write the causative organism, symptoms and control measures of following diseases - a.
-Blast disease of paddy - b.
-Leaf moasic disease of tapioca - 24.
+Each question carries four marks. - 23.
+Write the causative organism, symptoms and control measures of following diseases - a) Blast disease of paddy - b) Leaf moasic disease of tapioca - 24.
 Explain the fruiting body and sexual reproduction of Agaricus - 25.
-Briefly explain the economic importance of Fungi - 26.
-Describe the asexual and sexual reproduction in Vaucheria - 27.
+Briefly explain the economic importance of Fungi

+- 26. Describe the asexual and sexual reproduction in Vaucheria - 27.
 Give a detailed account on classification of algae by F.E Fritsch. - 28.
 Detail the gene transfer methods in bacteria. - 29.
 With suitable diagrams explain the multiplication cycle of a bacteriophage. - 30.
 Explain the thallus structure and reproduction of Nostoc. - 31.
-Describe the apothecium of Peziza with a neat labeled diagram
+Describe the apothecium of Peziza with a neat labeled diagram(6x4 = 24 marks)

-IV.
-Write an essay on any two of the following(not more than three pages)

-Each question carries 15 marks.

-- 32. With the help of neat and labelled diagrams describe the life cycle of Puccinia - 33.
+- IV.
+Write an essay on any two of the following( not more than three pages) Each question carries 15 marks. - 32.
+With the help of neat and labeled diagrams describe the lifecycle of Puccinia - 33.
 What is diplontic life cycle?
 Explain the thallus structure, and sexual reproduction of Sargassum - 34.
 Compare the nannandrous and macrandrous life cycle of Oedogonium - 35.
 Describe the asexual and sexual reproductive methods in Volvox.

-FOURTH SEMESTER B. SC.
-DEGREE (CBCSS) EXAMINATION
+MODEL QUESTION PAPER FOURTH SEMESTER B. SC.
+DEGREE (CBCSS) EXAMINATION BOTANY: CORE COURSE III BO1441: BRYOLOGY, PTERIDOLOGY, GYMNOSPERMS & PALAEOBOTANY

-Botany: Core course III BO1441: Bryology, Pteridology, Gymnosperms & Palaeobotany (2019 Admission Onwards)
+(2022 Admission Onwards)

-I. Answer all questions in one word or two sentences; Each question carries one mark.
+- I. Answer all questions in one word or two sentences; Each question carries one mark.

-- 1. What is carbon dating?
+- 1) What is carbon dating?

-- 2. What are amphibious plants?
+- 2) What are amphibious plants?

-- 3. What is calyptras?
+- 3) What are elators?

-- 4. Who is the father of palaeobotany?
+- 4) Who is the father of palaeobotany?

-- 5. What is a ligule?
+- 5) What is a ligule?

-- 6. What is gemma?
+- 6) What is gemma?

-- 7. Name two types of rhizoids in Riccia.
+- 7) Name two types of rhizoids in Riccia.

-- 8. What is ramenta?
+- 8) What is ramenta?

-- 9. Name a genus with winged pollen.
+- 9) Name a genus with winged pollen.

-- 10. What is parthenocarpy?
+- 10) What is parthenocarpy?

-II.
-Answer any eight of the following; Each question carries two marks

-- 11. Write a short note on Peristome teeth. - 12.
-Comment on Geological timescale - 13.
-What are hydrophytic characters of Marsilea? - 14.
-What is alternation of generation? - 15.
-Enumerate the salient features of coralloid root. - 16.
-Differentiate homospory and heterospory with examples. - 17.
-What are the angiosperm characters of Gnetum? - 18.
-Write a short note on Rhizophore of Selaginella. - 19.
-Briefly explain the thallus structure of Anthoceros - 20.
-Write a note on Eusporangiate ferns. - 21.
-Explain circinate vernation with example. - 22.
+- II.
+Answer any eight of the following; Each question carries two marks - 8.
+Write a short note on Peristome teeth. - 9.
+Comment on Geological timescale - 10.
+What are xerophytic characters of Equisetum? - 11.
+What is alternation of generation? - 12.
+Enumerate the salient features of coralloid root. - 13.
+Differentiate homospory and heterospory with examples. - 14.
+What are the angiosperm characters of Gnetum? - 15.
+Write a short note on Rhizophore of Selaginella. - 16.
+Briefly explain the thallus structure of Anthoceros - 17.
+Write a note on Eusporangiate ferns. - 18.
+Explain circinate vernation with example. - 19.
 Write a short note on transfusion tissue.

-III.
-Answer any six of the following; Each question carries four marks

-- 23. What is the role of Palaeobotany in relation to the exploration of fossil fuels? - 24.
-With a labelled diagram, explain the internal structure of Pinus needle. - 25.
-Narrate the economic importance of Gymnosperms. - 26.
-Draw the L. S. of Cycas ovule and discuss. - 27.
-Enumerate the dissimilarities of bryophytes with pteridophytes. - 28.
-Explain the structure of rachis of Cycas. - 29.
-What are the economic importances of bryophytes? - 30.
-Write down the structure of Lepidodendron. - 31.
-Discuss the spore dispersal mechanism in Pteris.
+- III.
+Answer any six of the following; Each question carries four marks - 20.
+What is the role of Palaeobotany in relation to the exploration of fossil fuels? - 21.
+With a labelled diagram, explain the internal structure of Pinus needle. - 22.
+Narrate the economic importance of Gymnosperms. - 23.
+Draw the L. S. of Cycas ovule and discuss. - 24.
+Enumerate the dissimilarities of bryophytes with pteridophytes. - 25.
+Explain the structure of rachis of Cycas. - 26.
+What are the economic importances of bryophytes? - 27.
+Write down the structure of Lepidodendron. - 28.
+Discuss the spore dispersal mechanism in Pteris.(6x4=24marks)